fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 ```

 ####Tomcat:
-Download and install Tomcat from http://tomcat.apache.org/ (Installation guides can be found under the "Documentation"
+[Download and install Tomcat](http://tomcat.apache.org/) (Installation guides can be found under the "Documentation"
 menu item on the same page).
 To use the tomcat maven plugin you may need to edit the relevant configuration section Tomcat's
 entry in the plugin section of pom.xml.
 In particular it is currently set to deploy to host 'fi-cloud', which you can locally
 alias to an IP address via /etc/hosts (%WINDOWS%\system32\drivers\etc\hosts).